The work of art assumes the existence of the perfect spectator, and is indifferent to the fact that no such person exists.

 Meaning

-In the quote “The work of art assumes the existence of the perfect spectator, and is indifferent to the fact that no such person exists.,” the emphasis is on life.
-It highlights the thought that every moment carries its own meaning while implying that unexpected events often teach us.
+The message behind “The work of art assumes the existence of the perfect spectator, and is indifferent to the fact that no such person exists.” revolves around life.
+It suggests that every moment carries its own meaning, making it relatable to many people's experiences.

 Theme